To Kill a Mockingbird (film): Plot

-The story is set during the Great Depression in the fictional town of Maycomb, Alabama.
+The story is set during the Great Depression in the fictional segregated town of Maycomb, Alabama.
 Scout, aged six, lives with her older brother Jem and their widowed father Atticus, a white middle-aged lawyer.
 Guided by a strong social conscience, Atticus often represents poor farmers who pay him in produce or firewood.

 Jem and Scout befriend Dill, a boy who visits each summer.
 The three are both frightened and intrigued by their reclusive neighbour, Arthur "Boo" Radley.
 They fuel each other's imaginations with tales about him and devise ways to lure him outside.
 After two summers, Scout and Jem begin finding small gifts left in a tree outside the Radley house.

-Atticus is appointed to defend Tom Robinson, a black man accused of raping Mayella Ewell, a young white woman and the daughter of Bob Ewell, a violent and racist drunkard.
-The case inflames racial tensions in the town, and Jem and Scout are taunted at school.
+Atticus is appointed to defend Tom Robinson, a black man falsely accused of raping Mayella Ewell, a young white woman and the daughter of Bob Ewell, a violent and racist drunkard.
+The case inflames racial tensions in the already segregated town, and Jem and Scout are taunted at school.
 On the night before the trial, Atticus positions himself outside the jail where Tom is being held.
 A lynch mob arrives.
 The children unexpectedly intervene, and Scout, recognizing the father of a schoolmate, starts a friendly chat.
 Embarrassed, he persuades the mob to disperse.

 Jem and Scout sneak into the courtroom to see Tom's trial.
-With no available seats on the main floor, a local pastor invites them up to the coloured balcony.
+With no available seats on the main floor, a local pastor invites them up to the colored balcony.
 Mayella claims that she invited Tom in to chop up a chifforobe and that he grabbed her by the throat, beat her, and raped her.
 Witnesses testify that she had bruises on her neck and both arms and had been heavily 'knocked about' the right side of her head.
 Atticus points out that the attacker must have been left-handed, and that Tom had entirely lost the use of his left arm some years earlier in a farming accident.
 In spite of witness assertions, there was no medical evidence of any rape, nor was any doctor called.
 Atticus suggests that Mayella was actually beaten by her own father, who is indeed left-handed; she unconvincingly denies it.